 Laying sod is such a fast way to start a new lawn that it is almost no exaggeration to say it gives you an "instant lawn."
-I say "almost" because there may be significant preparatory work involved, depending on your circumstances.
+We must say "almost" because there may be a lot of prep work involved, depending on your situation.
 But once you have prepared the ground properly, the job is an easy one and goes quickly.

 Preparing the Ground to Lay Sod